actions/stale/README.md

 Default value: unset

+#### exempt-assignees

+A white-list of assignee(s) to only process the issues or the pull requests that does not contain one of these assignee(s).
+It can be a comma separated list of assignees (e.g: `marco,polo`).

+If unset (or an empty string), this option will not alter the stale workflow.

+Default value: unset

+#### exempt-issue-assignees

+Override [exempt-assignees](#exempt-assignees) but only to process the issues that does not contain one of these assignee(s).

+Default value: unset

+#### exempt-pr-assignees

+Override [exempt-assignees](#exempt-assignees) but only to process the pull requests that does not contain one of these assignee(s).

+Default value: unset

+#### exempt-all-assignees

+If set to `true`, the issues or the pull requests with an assignee will not be marked as stale automatically.

+Default value: `false`

+#### exempt-all-issue-assignees

+Override [exempt-all-assignees](#exempt-all-assignees) but only to exempt the issues with an assignee to be marked as stale automatically.

+Default value: unset

+#### exempt-all-pr-assignees

+Override [exempt-all-assignees](#exempt-all-assignees) but only to exempt the pull requests with an assignee to be marked as stale automatically.

+Default value: unset

 #### enable-statistics

 Display some statistics at the end of the logs regarding the stale workflow.<br>Only when the logs are enabled.<br>